 As I mentioned earlier the variety is enormous.
 One minute you will be walking through lovely woodland and suddenly it will open up and a panorama up and down Ullswater will lay before you.

-The mountain ranges rise up in all directions and ahead of you as you wander the peaks of the Helvellyn Range heightens the backdrop.
 The path occasionally meanders directly along the shoreline, the only sound is the lapping of the water on the small stone bay beaches.

 The path has points where you climb up above and overlooking too, perfect spots to sit and watch the world go by.